Ford E-Transit Review

 The most important electric vehicle in the UK isn’t a medium-sized SUV, or a flashy new 600bhp sports crossover.
 It’s not a cute supermini, or an electrified 4X4 - it’s the new Ford E-Transit.

 Think about it; the delivery van is the unsung hero of transportation, the backbone of all those online purchases that end up on your doorstep.
-And they really suit electrification; no dieselly-idling as they drop off, no urban emissions, big depots where they can be charged up every night.
-And electric suits van work.
+And they really suit electrification; no dieselly-idling as they drop off, no urban emissions, big depots where they can be charged up every night...
+Electric power can really suit van life.

-The good news is that the E-Transit is no poorer in terms of working practicality than its forebears.
-You can have the new e-Transit in three lengths and two heights, including a bare chassis for sticking specialist equipment onto, a double-cab set up for extra people, and various other configurations.
+The good news is that the Ford E-Transit is also no poorer than its forebears in terms of working practicality.
+You can have the new E-Transit in three lengths and two heights, including a bare chassis for sticking specialist equipment onto, a double-cab set up for up to seven people, and various other configurations.

-There are bits of blue on the grille that mark it out as electric, but you’re not going to be overwhelmed by space-age Transitness - just a charge port on the nose.
-If it ain’t broke and all that.
-In the most regular panel van, you can have sliding doors both sides, and rear doors that open properly wide to reveal between 9 and a half and just over 15 metres cubed of loadspace, and it’s all very well-equipped with tie-downs and helpful hooks and lips.
+There are bits of blue on the grille that mark it out as electric, but you’re not going to be overwhelmed by space-age Transitness.
+In fact, it's easy to miss that it's electric other than when you notice the charge port on the nose.
+If it ain’t broke, and all that...
+In the most regular panel van, you can have sliding doors both sides, and rear doors that open properly wide to reveal between 9.5 and 15 cubic metres of loadspace (depending on the wheelbase and roof height in question), and it’s all very well-equipped with tie-downs and helpful hooks and lips.

 More?
 There’s also the option of a thing called ‘Pro Power Onboard’ which is usually known as a vehicle-to-load system.
-Basically a set of plugs in the back that can provide up to 2.3kW of power for anything from a laptop to a drill.
+Basically a set of plugs in the back that can provide up to 2.3kW of power (that's the same that you get out of a normal plug socket in your house) for anything from a laptop to a drill.
 Handy if you’re on site all day.

-But when all’s said and done, it needs to work for the driver/user as well as the load, and that’s where the E-Transit really scores.
-The E-Transit isn’t like the old, smelly diesel Transits we know and love; it’s more like a decent car these days.
+But when all’s said and done, it needs to work for the driver/user, as well, and that’s where the E-Transit really scores.
+This isn’t like the old, smelly diesel Transits we know and love; it’s more like a decent car these days.
 There’s a 12-inch touchscreen from the Mustang Mach-E that gets Ford’s Sync 4 system, so there’s over-the-air updates for the sat-nav, voice control, wireless smartphone integration, as well as a load of driver aids like lane-keep assist and cruise control.
-Then there are standard heated seats and a quickclear windscreen, parking sensors and keyless start.
-And yep - even Apple CarPlay and Android Auto.
+Then there are standard heated seats and a Quickclear heated windscreen, parking sensors and keyless start.
+And, of course, Apple CarPlay and Android Auto.

-With storage absolutely everywhere, comfortable - if practical - seating and a simple rotary gearselector in the centre console which frees up space in the footwell, it’s a lovely thing.
+With storage absolutely everywhere, comfortable - if practical - seating and a simple rotary gear selector in the centre console that frees up space in the footwell, it’s a lovely thing.
 And the simplicity of the spinny gear selector is handy if you’re doing lots of manoeuvring.

 But more than that, this doesn’t feel like a Transit van.
 It doesn’t rattle, smell of diesel and somebody else’s lunch, for a start.
-It’s smooth, it’s quiet - for a van - and it’s dead easy to drive.
+It’s smooth, it’s quiet (for a van, especially) and it’s dead easy to drive.
 Just pick the gear and go.

 There are two versions; one with 181bhp and 317lb ft of torque, and another one with 265bhp and the same torque figure.
-But the 181bhp version is plenty- it keeps up with traffic with fuss-free acceleration and un-vanlike smoothness.
-Not sporty, but it makes the E-transit weirdly serene - which can’t hurt.
+The 181bhp version is plenty; it keeps up with traffic thanks to fuss-free acceleration and un-vanlike smoothness.
+Not sporty, but it makes the E-transit weirdly serene, in a very good way.

-Generally though, the E-Transit is a revelation.
+Generally, though, the E-Transit is a revelation.
 It’s cheaper than rivals, has more range and is super to drive.
-With the big ‘Ford Pro’ support package from the manufacturer on offer as well, it’s probably a more significant car for Ford than something like the Mach E. And that’s saying something.
+With the big ‘Ford Pro’ support package from the manufacturer on offer as well, it’s probably a more significant vehicle for Ford than something like the Mach-E. And that’s saying something.

-Ford consulted with delivery companies to see what an acceptable level of range would be for end users - and they said ‘more than 150-miles a day’ - so the E-Transit should have every eventuality covered with a max-possible 196, especially if the van spends most of its time in town, where it can be most efficient.
+Ford consulted with delivery companies to see what an acceptable level of range would be for end users, and they said ‘more than 150-miles a day’ - so the E-Transit should have every eventuality covered with a max-possible 196 miles according to WLTP figures, especially if the van spends most of its time in town, where it can be most efficient.

-The E-Transit comes with exactly one option of battery - a 68kWh unit which is mounted low under the floor of the van, giving a nicely low centre-of-gravity, with the motor by the rear axle (the E-Transit is rear-wheel drive), and all the control units under the nose.
+The E-Transit comes with one battery option - a 68kWh lithium-ion unit, with the motor by the rear axle (the E-Transit is rear-wheel drive), and all the control units under the nose.
 Cleverly, those electronics are packed in such a way as to mimic a crash structure in the event of a collision.
-Which is clever.
 Oh, and the spare wheel is under the nose as well, if you choose to option one.

-Chunky 11.3 kW AC charging means you can slow charge at a depot in just over eight hours if you are connected to commercial-spec three phase power.
-There’s decent faster DC charging at 115kW via the nose-mounted charging point - which should see 15 to 80-percent in just over half an hour on the appropriate public unit.
+You get 11.3 kW AC charging as standard, which will be really useful for charging at depots that can typically support this sort of charging speed, and that you can charge in just over eight hours if you are connected to commercial-spec three phase power.
+There's DC rapid charging of 115kW via the nose-mounted charging point - which should be good for a 15 to 80% charge in just over half an hour.

 Ok, so this is where it gets a bit complicated when it comes to ‘spec’ on an E-Transit, because there’s quite a few ways to skin this Ford cat.
 With three possible lengths and two height options, as well as a bare chassis cab (to which any specialist equipment can be bolted), there’s a few options.
 Add to the mix crew-cab choices to carry people and a couple of different trims, and there’s a fractal of possibles.